 \subsection{Transition to merger}

-When the binary approaches merger, the dynamics of the spacetime near the black hole horizon become highly non-linear; accurate evolution during merger and gravitational wave emission can only be predicted by solving Einstein's equation numerically.
-Nevertheless, when separations are small $r_{12} \lesssim 5\,M$, the characteristic timescales from inspiral to merger \citep{Peters:1963ux}, $t_{\rm insp} \sim [r_{12}/(2M)]^4 \, M$, are comparable or smaller than the dynamical timescale of the gas surrounding the binary, $t_{\rm dyn} \sim r/v_{\rm dyn} \sim (r/M)^{3/2} \, M$, with $r \gtrsim r_{12}$.
+When the binary approaches merger, the dynamics of the spacetime near the black hole horizon become highly non-linear; accurate evolution during merger and gravitational wave emission can only be predicted by solving Einstein's equations numerically.
+Nevertheless, when the binary separation is small $r_{12} \lesssim 5\,M$, the characteristic timescales from inspiral to merger \citep{Peters:1963ux}, $t_{\rm insp} \sim [r_{12}/(2M)]^4 \, M$, are comparable or smaller than the dynamical timescale of the gas surrounding the binary, $t_{\rm dyn} \gtrsim r/v_{\rm dyn} \sim (r/M)^{3/2} \, M$, with $r \gtrsim r_{12}$.
 Moreover, we know that shortly after the merger and ringdown phase, the remnant will settle into a Kerr black hole, with properties that we can estimate well following analytical arguments \cite{buonanno2008estimating}, together with fitting formulae from NR \citep{lehner2014numerical}.
-This motivates us to approximate the merger process interpolating the superposed binary metric to a single black hole metric.
+This motivates us to approximate the merger process by interpolating the superposed binary metric to a single black hole metric.
 We argue that this is a reasonable approximation for the binary spacetime if we only care about the behavior of matter surrounding the merger.

-We interpolate between inspiral and post-merger through the mass and spin of the black holes in the following way.
+We interpolate the mass and spin of the black holes between inspiral and post-merger in the following way.
 During binary evolution, the mass, spin, and velocity of each black hole are defined as: